whizkydee/atom-material-palenight-syntax/README.md

 > The font used in the screenshots is [Fira Code](https://github.com/).

-Don't forget to :star: :star:
+Don't forget to star :star: :star:

 Designed with :heart: by [Olaolu](https://whizkydee.github.io).
 Follow him on [GitHub](https://github.com/whizkydee)